-9. Conservation and Open Space Recommendations for Implementation and Action
+9. Recommendations for Future Conservation and Open Space Action

-The following is a list of open space policies and recommendations for implementation and action.
-These include those developed as part of the 2008 Conservation and Open Space Plan process and reaffirmed by this plan, and the new recommendations developed through this update (new recommendations are in italics).
+The following is a list of recommendations for conservation and open space action.
+These include those policies and recommendations developed as part of the 2008 Conservation and Open Space Plan process and reaffirmed by this plan.
+New recommendations for further research and consideration were developed through this update (new recommendations are in italics).
 Each of the policies and recommendations correlate with the Goals stated in Section 2.